Desert locust: Early warning and preventive control

 The desert locust is a difficult pest to control, and control measures are further compounded by the large and often remote areas (16-30 e6km2) where locusts can be found.
 Undeveloped basic infrastructure in some affected countries, limited resources for locust monitoring and control, and political turmoil within and between affected countries further reduce the capacity of a country to undertake the necessary monitoring and control activities.

 At present, the primary method of controlling desert locust infestations is with insecticides applied in small, concentrated doses by vehicle-mounted and aerial sprayers at ultra-low volume rates of application.
 The insecticide is acquired by the insect directly, meaning that control must be precise.
 Control is undertaken by government agencies in locust-affected countries or by specialized regional aerial organizations such as the Desert Locust Control Organization for East Africa (DLCO-EA).

 The desert locust has natural enemies such as predatory wasps and flies, parasitoid wasps, predatory beetle larvae, birds, and reptiles.
 These may be effective at keeping solitary populations in check but are of limited effects against gregarious desert locusts because of the enormous numbers of insects in the swarms and hopper bands.

 Farmers often try mechanical means of killing locusts, such as digging trenches and burying hopper bands, but this is very labour-intensive and is difficult to undertake when large infestations are scattered over a wide area.
 Farmers also try to scare locust swarms away from their fields by making noise, burning tires, or other methods.
 This tends to shift the problem to neighbouring farms, and locust swarms can easily return to reinfest previously visited fields.

+In Libya, a desert locust invasion is particularly threatening the crops and flora of the oases and their farms.